robert-abela/hackspace/workshops/hooking/README.md

 ## Files in this directory
 ### Handlers
-All the JS files are under ```/__handlers__``` directory. since we will be using only functions from libpthread library, all the handlers are under ```/__handlers__/libpthread_2.31.so```.
-Frida uses one JS handler for each function, this excercise uses a total of 5.
+All the JS files are under ```/__handlers__``` directory.
+Since we will be using only functions from libpthread library, all the handlers are under ```/__handlers__/libpthread_2.31.so```.
+Frida uses one JS handler for each function, this exercise uses a total of 5.
 Each handler has 2 JS functions in it:

-- onEnter(): triggered as soon as the hooked funtion is called.
+- onEnter(): triggered as soon as the hooked function is called.
 This allows you to know the sequence in which functions are called, the value of the parameters, etc.
 - onLeave(): triggered just before the hooked function returns.
 This allows you to check/change the return value, read buffers that were modified by the function, etc.

 ### Options